gaspard/lucy-library/documentation/block.md

 ### Writing `init`

 We declare the function as exported and const.
 We also add the `lucy.Init` type annotation.
-Note that we use ES2015 arrow function notation because `this` is meaningless in lucidity.
+Note that we use ES2015 arrow function notation.

 We also use parameter destructuring to clearly show in the function definition what we will be using.